 Although it can be temping to take a ‘gut-feel’ approach to assessing who is and isn’t an employee, there are well-established legal tests for determining a worker’s true status.
 These tests were re-affirmed by the Court of Appeal in the Uber decision.

-The first step is to determine the rights and obligations of the worker and the principle based on the written and verbal agreements, and what actually happens day to day.
+The first step is to determine the rights and obligations of the worker and the principal based on the written and verbal agreements, and what actually happens day to day.

 Once those rights and obligations are clear, they are then assessed against three well-established tests for determining whether an individual is a contractor or an employee: